davidigbo/task-management-app/README.md

 Now the server is running you can start to query the API endpoints.

-To Sign up a user , send a POST request to the following endpoint;
+To Sign up a user, send a POST request to the following endpoint;

 `http://localhost:3000/signup`